ENgineE777/zx-sprinter-sdk/README.md

 compilable and workable project.

 All images sits in Sprites folder.
 There you need to define img.lst with referecnes to your image files.
 First will go image for 8x8 tiles.
-Size of tile sheet restricted to 256 x 64.
+Max size of tile sheet restricted to 256 x 64, but width always should be 256.
 Tiles can be draw via sp_PrintAtInv or draw_tile.
-Second always will go sprite sheet of 16x16 sprites, size also is restricted to 256 x 64.
-Size draw via add_sprite call.
+Next always will go sprite sheet with 16x16 sprites, max size also is restricted to 256 x 64, and again width always should be 256.
+Sprite can be draw via add_sprite call.
 Next goes 256x192 images whihc can be draw by unpack_screen call.

-Sounds sits in Sound.
+Sounds sit in Sound.
 Also descriptor file snd.lst refers to your music files plus data for SFX.
 You can have only one c file with harcoded name main, i.e. your code resides in main.c plus headers, to compile please _compile.bat in Samples\StartProject